 Tips and tricks:

-A key feature to consider if you are working on a pre-ordering app is a simple and safe option for one-tap payment that cuts down time necessary for dealing with bills, terminals, receipts, and tips.
-Pre-ordering apps seem to primarily target a restaurant’s clients, but they can also be useful for venue owners and even alcohol brands.
-For example, PreO lets their users order food and drinks while providing alcohol brands with statistics about consumer behaviour.
+A key feature to consider if you’re working on a pre-ordering app is a simple and safe option for one-tap payment that cuts down the time necessary for dealing with bills, terminals, receipts, and tips.
+Pre-ordering apps seem to primarily target a restaurant’s customers, but they can also be useful for owners and even alcohol brands.

 Tips and tricks: